 - Certificate in Extension Education

-The Advanced Pedagogy in Agriculture, Agriculture eLearning Development and Leadership certificates may all be obtained by taking online courses.
-Currently, the Extension Education certificate is obtained only by taking some online and on-campus courses.
+The Advanced Pedagogy in Agriculture, Agriculture eLearning Development and Leadership certificates may all be obtained by distance education.
+Currently, the Extension Education and International Agriculture certificates have several courses offered as distance education while other courses must be completed as campus based courses.

 A Certificate in Advanced Pedagogy in Agriculture is designed for graduate students to continue their education and develop professionally in pedagogy principles and delivery.
 It provides flexibility for students to take courses in the manner that best fits their schedule.
 This certificate is appropriate for teachers, advisors, coaches, coordinators, and others who want to develop more advanced skills in working with youth in agriculture and related settings.
 Students are required to complete 14 credit hours which consists of ALEC 601 or ALEC 611, ALEC 607, ALEC 603, ALEC 623 or ALEC 625, and ALEC 685 (a Directed Study as a capstone course).

 The Agriculture eLearning Development certificate is an innovative program that prepares students and professionals to develop sophisticated eLearning courses and programs to serve the eTraining needs of both public and private sectors of agriculture.
 Students are required to complete five courses (14 credit hours) which consist of ALEC 610, ALEC 611, ALEC 612, ALEC 613, and ALEC 685 (a Directed Study as a capstone course).